remoteit/socket-link.js/README.md

 // Specify the target service and other optional parameters const proxy = new WarpProxy('MNETSJSW');

-// Activate the proxy and get the localhost port const port = await proxy.open();
+// Activate the proxy and retrieve the localhost port const port = await proxy.open();

 // Use the localhost port in your application